khaledghobashy/uraeus_smbd/README.md

 ## Installation

+### Colab

+*TBD...*

+### Using the tool on your machine.

-*This part assumes a valid python 3.x environment is already installed.
+*The tool needs a valid python 3.x environment.
 If new to scientific computing in python, [Anaconda](https://www.anaconda.com/download/) is a recommended free python distribution from Continuum Analytics that includes SymPy, SciPy, NumPy, Matplotlib, and many more useful packages for scientific computing, which provides a nice coherent platform with most of the needed tools.*

-### Git
+#### Git

 As the tool is still under continuous development, cloning this repository is a more versatile way to test and play with it, until a more stable first release is released.
 This can be done via the following git commands from the command line.